Duplicate Management

 Explorations

-Designing with long-term impact in mind
+Designing with the long-term in mind

 Sample project image